emacs-mirror/emacs/mps/manual/source/topic/root.rst

     :c:func:`mps_scan_area_tagged` will not consider any word that is unequal to this (after masking with ``mask``) to be a reference.

-    ``stack`` is a pointer into the thread's stack.
+    ``cold`` is a pointer to the :term:`cold end` of stack to be scanned.
 On platforms where the stack grows downwards (currently, all supported platforms), locations below this address will be scanned.

     Returns :c:macro:`MPS_RES_OK` if the root was registered successfully, :c:macro:`MPS_RES_MEMORY` if the new root